 The focus of the Athens pilot is the road safety of vulnerable road users (VRUs).
 In order to measure it, profiles and example travel patterns are defined.
 In a second step, an analysis will place critical emphasis on VRU KPIs, such as speed measurements and modal share of pedestrians, cyclists and similar modes, such as e-scooters.

 Different parameters will be taken into consideration, such as disability rate, gender or age.
-Scenarios will also be created for different times of the day, such as day- or night time, as well as during peak or off-peak hours.
+Scenarios will also be created for different times of the day, such as day- or night-time, as well as during peak or off-peak hours.

 THE ATHENS GREAT WALK

 The Athens Great Walk (AGW) project aims to increase public spaces and provide more dedicated spaces for pedestrians and cycling in the historic heart of Athens.
 Athens Anaplasis is the responsible stakeholder for the implementation process of designed interventions.
-The aim is to incorporate the project result into the planning of future road infrastructure works and broader urban redevelopment initiatives, enhancing the effectiveness of its
+The aim is to incorporate the project result into the planning of future road infrastructure works and broader urban redevelopment initiatives, enhancing the effectiveness of its interventions.

 ACHIEVEMENTS

 One notable success lies in the preparatory phases, particularly in establishing robust partnerships with stakeholders such as ‘Athens Anaplasis’ and other relevant authorities.
 Substantial progress has been made in data collection and analysis efforts.
-Comprehensive datasets on traffic patterns, accident hotspots, and road user behaviours have been compiled, providing valuable insights into the root causes of road safety challenges in Athens.
-These insights will inform the future interventions and allow a more effective targeting of high-risk areas.
+Comprehensive datasets on traffic patterns, crash hotspots, and road user behaviours have been compiled, providing valuable insights into the root causes of road safety challenges in Athens.
+These insights will inform future interventions and allow a more effective targeting of high-risk areas.